-Here are some guidelines to help you provide a comfortable and safe sleeping environment.
+With that in mind, here are some additional guidelines to help you provide a comfortable and safe sleeping environment.

-Sleep baby on the back with the head and face uncovered
+Sleep baby on their back with their head and face uncovered

 Dress baby appropriately for the temperature